PlasmaControl/TearingModeSurvival/README.md

 **Shap analysis**

 Use shap_analysis.ipynb to run shapley analysis of the tearing mode prediction model.
 This script includes individual profile analysis as well as database-wise scans using beeswarm plots.

+**Data Availability**

+The dataset used in the publication cited above is available at: DOI 10.17605/OSF.IO/3C7AY